plotdb/servebase/module/base/navtop/README.md

  - `authed` show if current user is signed in.
  - `avatar`: show user avatar. default to `/assets/avatar/#{uid}`
  - `t`: indicating that this tag should be translated. `textContent` of this tag will be used as key.
+ - `lng-picker`: indicating a language picker widget, and will be hidden if i18n module is either a placeholder or not available.

 Set th `ld-scope` attribute to `@servebase/navtop` in the root element of your navbar for the module to recognize your DOM tree.